Yordan Alvarez Player Props: Astros vs. White Sox

 White Sox Pitching Rankings (2022)

+- The White Sox pitching staff ranked eighth in MLB last season with a collective nine strikeouts per nine innings.

-- The White Sox's 3.96 team ERA ranked 16th across all league pitching staffs.
+- The White Sox's 3.96 team ERA ranked 16th among all league pitching staffs.

-- Giolito will make his first start of the season for the White Sox.
+- Clevinger will make his first start of the season for the White Sox.

-- When he last appeared on Wednesday, Oct.
-5, the 28-year-old righty started the game and went seven innings against the Minnesota Twins.
+- The 32-year-old right-hander started and threw zero innings in his last appearance on Saturday, Oct.
+22 against the Philadelphia Phillies.

 © 2023 Data Skrive.
 All rights reserved.